DUCKBAE52/workspace/README.md

 hi, I'm Hyejin.
 My dog is duckbae.
 He is ugly.
-I wnat to go home.
+I want to go home.